openlawlibrary/taf/specification/taf-spec.md

 ### 1.5 Non-goals

-TAF does not aim to provide an absolute guarantee against unauthorized modifications of repositories.
+TAF does not aim to prevent unauthorized modifications of repositories.
-Its primary focus is on detecting such modifications.
-In the event of an attack, TAF seeks to identify unauthorized changes and prevent them from being pulled down.
+Instead, TAF aims to detect such modifications.
+In the event of an attack, TAF seeks to identify unauthorized changes and prevent them from being pulled down locally.

 Moreover, TAF operates on top of Git and does not modify or enhance Git's underlying functionality or security features.
 While Git has known vulnerabilities, such as susceptibility to collision attacks, addressing these issues at the Git level is outside TAF's scope.

-TAF does not concern itself with the specific processes or workflows involved in updating the repositories under its protection.
-Its primary role is activated after changes are committed, providing mechanisms to attest to the validity of these changes.
+Content in TAF-secured repositories and their update methods are irrelevant.
+TAF's role activates post-commit, validating and marking changes in these repositories as official.

 ## 2 System overview